Spectral convergence of probability densities for forward problems in uncertainty quantification: Introduction

 In this work, we answer the above question affirmatively for the gPC expansion with respect to Legendre polynomials.
 To the best of our knowledge, these are the first results of this kind.
 Under high regularity conditions, the PDFs obtained by the gPC method converge spectrally (Theorem~\ref{thm:main_md}), and in particular converge exponentially fast for analytic quantities of interest.
 In the one-dimensional case we prove a stronger result, that $\|p_{\mu}-p_{\nu_n}\|_{L^1(\mathbb{R})} \lesssim \|f-g_n\|_{H^1}$ (Theorem~\ref{thm:main_1d}), and provide an alternative spectral convergence result (Theorem \ref{thm:l1_1dwass}), for which the proof relies on the weak Wasserstein-$p$ convergence combined with a recent result by Chae and Walker \cite{chae2020wass}.
-In all these results, the analysis relies on three main analytic components - the relation between $f$ and $p_{\mu}$ \eqref{eq:pdfder}, the approximation power of gPC in Sobolev spaces \eqref{eq:canuto}, and Sobolev-Morrey embeddings in compact domains \eqref{eq:embedding}.
+In all these results, the analysis relies on three main analytic components - the relation between $f$ and $p_{\mu}$ \eqref{eq:pdfder}, the approximation power of gPC in Sobolev spaces \eqref{eq:canuto}, and Sobolev-Morrey embeddings in compact domains~\eqref{eq:embedding}.
+In this work, we study pushforward measures induced by full-grid (or tensor-product grid) polynomial approximations.
+In high dimensions, the use of tensor-product grids becomes computationally expansive due to the so-called curse of dimensionality - the computational cost required to achieve a certain accuracy increases exponentially with the dimension.
+Several approaches have been developed to perform high-dimensional uncertainty propagation, such as sparse grids \cite{back2011sparse, bungartz2004sparse, xiu2010numerical, xiu2005collocation} and adaptive methods \cite{wan2005adaptive}.
+While these methods are beyond the scope is of this work, our analysis lays the numerical analysis foundation to understand the pushforward measures they induce, and thus their adequacy for density estimation.

-Finally, we remark that the importance of pushforward measures goes further than forward problems in UQ.
-Algorithms in which a reference measure is being pushed forward to approximate a so-called target measure are used for sampling \cite{bogachev2005triangular, marzouk2016sampling, tabak2010density, zech2020sparse} as well as to perform statistical inference and solve generative machine learning problem~\cite{papa2019normalizing, rezende2015variational, tran2017implicit}.
-In inverse problems, the recovery of input densities often involve the application of an approximate forward map and the computation of the resulting densities \cite{butler2018convergence}, and in Bayesian inverse problems, so-called "brittleness" arises from the approximation of the forward map \cite{owhadi2015brittleness}.
-It is therefore fundamental to understand the interplay between function approximation, and the approximation of the induced pushforward measures.